MBA After Law: Benefits, Specialisations, Salary, Top Colleges

 Q3.
 Why do people pursue an LLB after an MBA?

-An MBA develops expertise in human resource management, whereas an LLB offers a thorough grasp of the legal system.
-This distinctive combination is especially beneficial for roles that demand in-depth knowledge of labor laws, contract negotiations, and employment regulations.
+An MBA develops expertise in human resource management and business acumen, whereas an LLB offers a thorough grasp of the legal system.
+This distinctive combination is especially beneficial for roles that demand in-depth knowledge of labour laws, contract negotiations, and employment regulations.

 Every query is necessary.